Mobile-Development-Project-GR-32/LumeChat-app/README.md

 5. Run on a device or emulator:
    - Press `a` to run on Android emulator
    - Press `i` to run on iOS simulator
-   - Scan the QR code with the Expo Go app on your physical device
+   - Scan the QR code once you have installed the dev client to run the app

 ## 🔒 Authentication